 The blaze broke out in the intensive care unit of the public hospital in the north-eastern city of Piatra Neamț.
 One doctor who tried to rescue patients, Catalin Denciu, was transferred to Belgium’s Queen Astrid military hospital the following day for specialised treatment unavailable in Romania.

-For many in Romania, the fire brought back awful memories of a fire that engulfed a Bucharest nightclub, Colectiv, in October 2015, killing 26 people.
+For many in Romania, these latest fires have brought back awful memories of yet another blaze that engulfed a Bucharest nightclub, Colectiv, in October 2015, killing 26 people.
 A further 38 died in hospital over the course of the next five months.
 It has been claimed that at least 13 of those who died in hospital did so not from the wounds they received in the nightclub fire, but from bacterial infections contracted while in intensive care.
 Others died for want of proper intensive care, despite the country’s authorities at the time repeatedly stating that they had all they needed to care for the injured.

 Alexander Nanau’s documentary Colectiv (Collective, in English) – beyond some harrowing footage of the fire starting and the resulting surge for the nightclub’s one exit – does not tell the story of what happened on the night of the blaze.

-Instead, through the eyes of first an investigative journalist, Catalin Tolontan, and then a young minister of health, Vlad Voiculescu, Colectiv exposes the endemic corruption that persists in the Romanian health service: corruption which led to the unnecessary deaths of some of the fire’s victims.
+Instead, through the eyes of first an investigative journalist, Catalin Tolontan, and then a young minister of health, Vlad Voiculescu (pictured above, left), Colectiv exposes the endemic corruption that persists in the Romanian health service: corruption which led to the unnecessary deaths of some of the fire’s victims.

 The news forces the incumbent, incompetent health minister to resign, which ushers in Voiculescu, the head of an NGO that helps child cancer patients.
 Voiculescu was previously the subject of another documentary, Rețeaua (The Network), which looked at his creation of a network of people across the world who personally imported to Romania cancer drugs that were at the time unavailable in the country.